On this page:

 - SAT Math Score of 533 or better

 - ETS Praxis Core Academic Skills for Educators Math score of 162 or better

 **Due to accreditation requirement changes, admissions requirements are subject to change.
 Students should continue to check for updates, and work with their advisors to be informed of upcoming changes.

 Current Wright State Students

-- Program Application
+Submit the Program Application

-Evidence of completing the following First Aid, CPR and Concussion requirements:
+- Evidence of completing the following First Aid, CPR and Concussion requirements:

-- Provide certificate to verify completion of one of the training programs below on first aid for coaches.
+- Provide a certificate to verify completion of one of the training programs below on first aid for coaches.
 (Certified ATC meets this requirement, submit certificate verification).

 - Have a current, valid certificate of an approved cardio-pulmonary resuscitation (CPR) training course.